Release: 6/1/2021; Expiration: 6/1/2022

 In support of improving patient care, this activity has been planned and implemented by AKH Inc., Advancing Knowledge in Healthcare and Tarsus Cardio dba LiVDerm.
 AKH Inc., Advancing Knowledge in Healthcare is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-AKH Inc., Advancing Knowledge in Healthcare designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credit(s)™.
+AKH Inc., Advancing Knowledge in Healthcare designates this enduring material activity for a maximum of 5.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 5.5 ANCC contact hours